JasirZaeem/TypeGrad/README.md

 console.log(`dz/dy at y=4: ${y.grad}`); // dz/dy at y=4: 16
 ```

-There are also some implementations of feedforward neural networks in the, based on composition of the available operations.
+There are also some implementations of feedforward neural networks in TypeGrad, based on composition of the available operations.

 ### ANN Example